 - A. Any applicant aggrieved of a decision of city staff regarding the Section 26-1 shall appeal to the governing body. - B. The applicant may proceed with other submissions related to the development request while any appeal is being considered. - C. Appeals shall be filed within thirty (30) days of the action appealed.
-(Ord. #2005-30(A), §41; Ord. #2009-42, §27)

-26-1.13 Processing and Approval of Development Requests Subject to SFHP.
+26-1.13 Processing and approval of development requests subject to SFHP.

-The land use department and the planning commission or the public utilities department and governing body, if the applicant is submitting a request for the extension of or connection to city utilities for a development located outside the city limits, shall accept, review and decide on plan submissions on development requests subject to SFHP requirements as follows:
+The planning and land use department and the planning commission or the public utilities department and governing body, if the applicant is submitting a request for the extension of or connection to city utilities for a development located outside the city limits, shall accept, review and decide on plan submissions on development requests subject to SFHP requirements as follows:

-- A. No submission shall be heard by the review body unless an SFHP proposal has been approved by the office of affordable housing or the SFHP proposal has been appealed in accordance with SFHP requirements. - B. Development incentives shall be included in SFHP developments as set forth in subsection 26-1.34. - C. If an SFHP proposal is subject to appeal, the outcome of the appeal process may determine whether the development incentives set forth in subsection 14-
+- A. No submission shall be heard by the review body unless an SFHP proposal has been approved by the office of affordable housing or the SFHP proposal has been appealed in accordance with SFHP requirements. - B. Development incentives shall be included in SFHP developments as set forth in subsection 26-1.34 SFCC 1987. - C. If an SFHP proposal is subject to appeal, the outcome of the appeal process may determine whether the development incentives set forth in subsection 14-8.11(G) apply.

-- 8.11(G) apply.
 In this case, the applicant may choose one (1) of the following options with regard to continued processing of the development proposals: - (1) Processing may be suspended until the appeal is heard and decided; or - (2) Processing may be continued.
 In this case, the applicant may determine whether to incorporate in the development proposal any development incentives which are subject to the outcome of the appeal.
-(Ord. #2005-30(A), §42; Ord. #2007-45, §30)

-26-1.14 Execution of SFHP Agreements.
+26-1.14 Execution of SFHP agreements.

 The governing body delegates authority to enter into SFHP agreements to the city manager.
 Following the final approval of the development proposal the SFHP agreement shall be executed by the city manager and the applicant.
-The agreement shall be referred to and recorded as set forth in subsection 26-1.10.
-(Ord. #2005-30(A), §43)
+The agreement shall be referred to and recorded as set forth in subsection 26-1.10 SFCC 1987.

-26-1.15 Required Number of For Sale SFHP Homes in a Development.
+26-1.15 Required number of for-sale SFHP homes in a development.